Road closures: 5 for Dacorum drivers to watch out for this week

 Dacorum' s motorists will have five road closures to avoid nearby on the National Highways network this week.

-And three of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.
+And two of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that one closure already in place is expected to carry on this week: